 Today, I fumed while reading about how Nintendo shut down all online services for the Nintendo Wii (their previous generation console).
 It is a strong and clear reminder to everyone that online gameplay services is a form of DRM and a remote kill-switch for your games.
 Games built around a focus on — or for games like Titanfall that exclusively works with — online gameplay only lasts as long as their supporting servers.
-Less then a decade ago, many games shipped with servers allowing gamers to host the game themselves.
+Less than a decade ago, many games shipped with servers allowing gamers to host the game themselves.
 Those days are long gone.
 Games and game consoles (including mobile) today have built-in and planned obsolescence.

 I feel like an idiot for investing money in the Nintendo Wii U, Xbox One, and the PlayStation 4 (I now have all three).
-I want to play the games that are exclusive to each platform.
+I want to play games that are exclusive to each platform.
 However, I hate the idea of letting the backing companies — Nintendo, Microsoft, and Sony — having so much control over my consoles.
 They could disable the systems through a software update at any time.
-It is not likely that they will do it right away.
+It isn’t likely that they will do it right away.
 However, what about the Xbox 360 or the PlayStation 3?
 How long will they be around?
 How long will the current generation consoles be around?

 I want more freedom.
 To play the games I play today in ten years if I so choose.
 It is uncomfortable to give away so much control over my devices and my games to companies whose only interests are their own bottom lines.
-I do not see how I can achieve this without stopping my purchase of all games.
+I don’t see how I can achieve this without stopping my purchase of all games.
 I am heavily invested in the current generation of consoles.
 However, when the next generation consoles are announced: I will not be fooled again.
 It will be time to find something other than games to occupy my time.